Print

 ESEDR-BS

-The requirements shown below are valid beginning Fall 2022 (610), and may not reflect degree requirements for current students.
+The requirements shown below are valid beginning Spring 2026 (660), and may not reflect degree requirements for current students.
 Current students should visit My SPC and view My Learning Plan to see specific degree requirements for their effective term.

 Program Leadership Information